alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-09-03-rule-on-drinking-donkeys-milk-as-treatment.md

 layout: post
 title: "Ruling on drinking donkey's milk as treatment"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 6838"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 6838"
 hijri: Muharram 15, 1442
 excerpt: It is not permissible for a Muslim to seek treatment through drinking the milk of the domestic donkeys.
 locale: en
 lang: en
 date: 2020/09/3
 category: [treatments,fatwas]
-shaykhs:
- - Shaykh Abdul-Aziz ibn Baz
- - Shaykh Abdullah ibn Ghudayyan
- - Shaykh Abdul-Razzaq al-Afify
- - Shaykh Abdullah ibn Qa'ud
+group1: true
 ---

 ### Question: